archivesunleashed/aut-docs/docs/image-analysis.md

 ## Extract Most Frequent Images MD5 Hash

 Some images may be the same, but have different URLs.
-This UDF finds the popular images by calculating the MD5 hash of each and presenting the most frequent images based on that metric.
+This UDF finds the popular images by calculating the MD5 hash of each and presents the most frequent images based on that metric.
 This script:

 ```scala